actionml/contextual-bandit/README.md

-# Probabilistic Classifier Template [Vowpal Wabbit - LR/SGD]
+# Page Variant Recommender [Vowpal Wabbit - CSOAA]

 This template requires Vowpal Wabbit.
 The included dependency in the build.sbt has been tested on Ubuntu 14.04 only.
 If you encounter issues, please build VW from source, per instructions below.